 The budget challenge is immense.
-In 2018, Council's Medium-Term Financial Strategy, assumed the need to save a total of £3.2 million over the next three financial years.
+There is considerable uncertainty in the budget outlook, but the Council's prudent Medium-Term Financial Strategy shows that we need to plan for a possible budget gap of £3.71 million over the next three financial years.

-This adds to the pressure on the Council to make savings and find ways of raising income in order to protect priority services that help make the Borough a cleaner, greener, safer and more prosperous place to live.
+This adds to the pressure on the Council to make savings and find ways of raising income to protect priority services that help make the borough a cleaner, greener, safer and more prosperous place to live.